Step 7 : Connect, test, fix glitches

 We go to the Launch Templates section of the EC2 Console and click "Create launch template" again, but this time we :

-select the existing version as source
+...enter a version description and select original version as source

 Then we go to the bottom, expand Advanced details and switch the T2/T3 Unlimited setting to Disable :